 Why Backup Files to External Hard Drive?

 To start with backup to external hard drive, we must first learn what external hard drive is.
-External hard drive refers to a storage facility which has been considered as the most fast and most easy way to back up large amounts of data.
-Normally, hard drive is connected to the computer via USB ports.
+External hard drive refers to a storage facility which has been considered as the fastest and easiest way to back up large amounts of data.
+Normally, external drive is connected to the computer via USB ports.

-Save disk space: sometimes backup images could be in large size, that may occupy a lot of disk storage.
+Save disk space: sometimes backup images could be of large size, which may occupy a lot of disk storage.
 Backing up to external or cloud perfectly solves this trouble.

 Protect backed up data: these backup images would not be affected by operating system issues, internal hard drive errors, or human errors.
 And when a disaster occurs, one can easily restore system or important files.

-Backup to external hard drive means backup your hard disk drive, system or partition into another external hard drive.
-For instance, AOMEI Backupper provides three backup options: System Backup, Disk Backup, Partition/Volume Backup and File Backup.
+Backup to external hard drive means backup your computer system, hard drive, partition or files into an external drive.
+The best backup software AOMEI Backupper provides all the backup options you need: System Backup, Disk Backup, Partition/Volume Backup and File Backup.

-When you practice any of this three backup mode, it will allow you to create backup image file to one partition of the local disk, or networks such as NAS, or backup to external hard drive.
-To handle this operation, you must plug in a hard drive to your computer in advance.
+When you practice any of these four backup modes, it will allow you to create backup image file to one partition of the local disk, network share, NAS, external hard drive or USB flash drive, etc. To backup to an external drive, you must plug in a hard drive to your computer in advance.

 Backup Data to External Drive with Free Backup Software

-Actually, backup to external hard drive share the same steps with backup to local, the only difference between them lays in the destination path.
-To create backup to external hard drive, you must start a backup task first.
+Actually, backup to external hard drive shares the same steps with backup to local.
+The only difference between them lies in the destination path.
+To create a backup to external hard drive, professional backup software helps a lot.

-AOMEI Backupper Standard, free backup tool for Windows, trusted by millions of users all over the world.
-Popular with its easy-to-use interface and complete data protection features.
+AOMEI Backupper Standard is a free backup tool for Windows 11/10/8/7 trusted by millions of users all over the world.
+It is popular with its easy-to-use interface and complete data protection features.
 With this free backup utility, you are allowed to backup operating system, disk, partition, individual files, as well as sync files to external disk.

 Let’s take Partition Backup as an example.
 Download this freeware first.

 Step 1.
-Click Partition Backup to open a new window as follows.
-Click to choose a partition you need to backup.
+Click Backup > Partition Backup to open a new window as follows.
+Then, click Add Partition or Volume to choose one or more partitions you need to backup.

 Step 2.
-You can simply plug your external hard drive, and choose an external hard drive as your destination path.
+You can simply plug your external hard drive, and choose the external hard drive as your destination path.

 To sum up, backup to external hard drive has two prerequisites, a normal external hard drive and a powerful backup software.
 Before this process, you should make sure that your external hard drive’s capacity is large enough to accommodate the whole size of the partition which you need to backup.